keanutaufan/cpp-dsa/README.md

 There are also important considerations about when do we use specific features of the language.
-For example, we may want to use `std::move` to move the data from one object to another, but in some cases maybe it is better to avoid using `std::move` and use `std::copy` instead.
+For example, we may want to use `std::move` to invoke the move constructor of an object, but in some cases maybe it is better to avoid using `std::move` and use `std::copy` instead.
 C++ has so many features that does seemingly the same thing, but works really differently on low level.